Backstage at Louwman Exclusive –Jeroen Stoelinga

 So there comes a great deal of knowledge to this?

-That is right and the technique is always on the move.
+That is correct and the technique is always on the move.
 So even after receiving my degree in Technical Specialism, you never stop learning.
 Soon I will participate in a training about airconditioning because that technique has been changed and now you will have to work with different dangerous substances.

 For Maserati and McLaren courses will be organized a couple of times a year.
 These are of a very high technical level and you will look further into the new models and techniques.
 At McLaren they not only emphasise the technica knowledge but also the whole experience around the brand.
 Once during a training I learned all about the history of McLaren and the vision Bruce McLaren had to make the cars each time lighter and smarter.
 Then you realize that you have a very special profession and that makes me the more enthusiastic to work on these cars.
 These are not only beautiful cars and they can go really fast, but there also is so much history about them.